 Once the meat was mixed, my father was done cooking.
 He washed his hands while my mother formed the huge mass of meat into an oval on a platter, making the sign of the cross on the meat with nana, spearmint from her garden, and serving it with slices of sweet white onion.
 “Faduluh!” my father called in Arabic: “Come to the table!”
 Everyone came, we prayed, and just as we began passing the kibbeh, he started his story, “You have to know the butcher, and how to talk to him.…”

+Kibbeh Nayeh, tartare of Lebanon, is specially prepared spiced raw meat with bulgur.
 The ratio of cracked wheat to meat is 1:1, so you can adjust quantities easily.
 I always make much more raw kibbeh than we are going to eat because I want to bake or fry it the next day.
 This recipe is for a manageable 2 pounds of meat, but I make as much as 5 pounds to provide for day 2 of kibbeh-love.
-The meat is ideally ground by the butcher; technique to grind it yourself is below.
-And just because we do love meat with meat, there is a method below for househ, a browned beef, onion, and pine nut combo that is often served atop the kibbeh nayeh.
-Plenty of people use other spices for their kibbeh, including cumin and allspice.
-My sister-in-law Silvia’s family always includes pureed red bell pepper.
+The meat is ideally ground by a knowledgable butcher; technique to grind it yourself is below.

-Either ask the butcher to grind the meat for you (three times on clean blades), or grind it yourself.
-To grind meat, slice the trimmed meat into rectangles, about 4×2 inches.
+Either ask the butcher to grind the meat for you (three times on sterile blades), or grind it yourself.
+To grind meat, slice the trimmed meat into rectangles, about 4x2 inches.
 Season lightly with salt and pepper and freeze for 30 minutes.
 Grind the meat once on the fine/small holes on the grinder, or twice on the large holes.